 Bulk updates are an efficient way of organizing and tidying up your database compared to the alternative, time-consuming one by one update of each record.
 Best of all, you can organize and update using set selections such as source, date, and the legal basis.

 What if you already have a CRM system with data that isn’t compliant with privacy data laws?

 The law isn't going to come crashing through your door as you're reading this guide, but now would be a good time to address the systems you have in place and update how your customers' data is handled.

 Some businesses have updated their systems by contacting their customers/subscribers and asking them to opt-in if they want to remain on said business’ database.

 Other businesses have taken the cutthroat approach of deleting their whole database and starting from scratch; however, this isn’t an ideal move if you have hundreds or even thousands of contacts.

 The final option is to update manually and then go from there.

 We recommend putting together a campaign that asks your customers to opt-in or opt-out of your database, that way you can easily update your lists per your customers’ interest.

 What happens if you don’t comply with data privacy laws?

-Businesses that don’t comply with data privacy regulations can find themselves footing the cost of a hefty fine if they are unable to comply with data protection laws which is why it is always important to have a system in place that is competent enough to manage your databases effectively and under the guidelines of the law.
+Businesses that don't comply with data privacy regulations can find themselves footing the cost of a hefty fine, which is why it is always essential to have a system in place that is competent enough to manage your databases effectively and under the guidelines of the law.